z448/alios/README.md

 UPDATE: last version has no dependency on plutil.

-**bash** script for ios to map custom alias name to **UUID** directory.
+**bash/perl** script for ios to map custom alias name to **UUID** directory.
 Keeps track of any changes in UUID and rewrite alias path so choosen alias names stay updated.

 ##INSTALLATION